 College of Natural & Agricultural Sciences

 You have a choice to make for the Computer Science degree requirement for the physics major.
-You may choose between CS 010A Introduction to Computer Science for Science, Mathematics, and Engineering I or CS 009P Introduction to Python Programming with Applications.
-One big difference is that CS 010A teaches you how to program in the C++ programming language, while CS 009P teaches you to program in the python programming language.
+You may choose between CS 010A Introduction to Computer Science for Science, Mathematics, and Engineering I or CS 009A Data Oriented Introduction to Computing I. One big difference is that CS 010A teaches you how to program in the C++ programming language, while CS 009A teaches you to program in the python programming language.
 Both are widely used in physics research.
 Astronomers tend to use python.
 In high energy physics, we mostly use C++ but also use python.
 Unfortunately, you can't take both, so you need to make a choice.

 Let us help you with your search